ChirikjianLab/realcontainerimagination/index.md

 # Introductory Video

+# Supplementary Videos
+These videos are supplementary videos for RA-L (ICRA 2021) Submission.

-# Open Containability Imagination Demo
+## Open Containability Imagination Demo

 The simulation videos are outputed from the Pybullet visualization.
 The time for the simulation is in terms of the video duration, i.e., 8x means video playing in 8x speed.
 The reported duration for open containability imagination in the paper is evaluated without visualization.